JaneHope607/static_dynamic_testing_pda/testing_task_1.md

   total # total needs to be assigned a value - shouls have = and then a value for card in cards
     total += card.value
     return "You have a total of" + total # The return statement should be outside of the for loop or it will print every time the loop runs.
-Total needs .to_s to change it to a sting as well. end end
+Total needs .to_s to change it to a sting as well.
+There should also be a space after of otherwise it will read "You have a total of14" end end